 Geese only lay about 40 eggs a year, mainly in the spring, which, in addition to their size, helps jack up the cost.
 Look for goose eggs at farmers markets and specialty stores in early spring.
 If you are having trouble finding any, ask around to see if any farmers are raising geese—they may be keeping the eggs for themselves, but be willing to sell a few to the culinarily curious.

 Substituting Goose Eggs

 You can surprisingly use goose eggs just like any other egg, including them in any recipe that calls for eggs.
 The increased volume must be taken into account and adjusted for, though.
 A good rule of thumb is to use one medium goose egg for every two large chicken eggs.

 Like other types of eggs, goose eggs vary in size, so you'll need to use some judgment as to their volume based on the specimens you have in hand.
 Knowing that a large chicken egg, which is what is called for in most recipes, measures 1/4 cup is helpful when substituting goose eggs for chicken eggs in recipes.

 Goose eggs have a noticeably higher yolk-to-white ratio than chicken eggs, which can lead to heavier, moister, denser baked goods.
-Not to worry, though, if you decide to give them a whirl in baked goods, try adding a chicken egg white or two to the mix to balance things out.
+If you decide to give them a whirl in a baking recipe, try adding a chicken egg white or two to the mix to balance things out.

-Some chefs particularly prize goose eggs for making pasta, where the flavor from those extra-huge yolks is highlighted by the extra bouncy texture achieved with the protein-rich whites.
-Try these Homemade Egg Noodles to see for yourself.
+Some chefs particularly prize goose eggs for making pasta; the pasta is rich in flavor from those extra-huge yolks, and the elastic texture is enhanced from the protein-rich whites.
+Try using goose eggs in some homemade egg noodles to see for yourself.